shorepine/tulipcc/README.md

 ### Music / sound

-Tulip comes with the Alles synthesizer, a very full featured 32-oscillator synth that supports FM, PCM, additive synthesis, partial synthesis, filters, and much more.
+Tulip comes with the Alles synthesizer, a very full featured 64-oscillator synth that supports FM, PCM, additive synthesis, partial synthesis, filters, and much more.
 We also provide a useful "music computer" for scales, chords and progressions.
 More in the [full API](docs/tulip_api.md).
+Tulip's version of AMY comes with stereo sound, which you can set per oscillator with the `pan` parameter.

 ```python
 alles.drums() # plays a test song